lcdm-uiuc/info490-sp15/Week7/README.md

 |**Week 7 Quiz**| 35 Minutes | Friday | 70|
 |**Week 7 Assignment**| 2 Hour | Saturday | 60 (from instructor) 40 (from peers) 50 (for completing the peer review) |

+*Please note that unless otherwise noted, the due time is 6pm Central time!

+Photo Credit: